Print

 clock clock iconcutlery cutlery iconflag flag iconfolder folder iconinstagram instagram iconpinterest pinterest iconfacebook facebook iconprint print iconsquares squares iconheart heart iconheart solid heart solid icon

-A small mason jar with a couple scoops of peach ice cream
+A small mason jar filled with scoops of peach maple walnut ice cream.

 Peach Maple Walnut Ice Cream